Beta Aquilae: Nomenclature

 In this starfield showing many stars of Aquila constellation, the asterism α, β and γ Aquilae can be easily recognized on the left portion of the image.

 β Aquilae (Latinised to Beta Aquilae) is the system's Bayer designation.
 The designations of the two components as Beta Aquilae A and B derive from the convention used by the Washington Multiplicity Catalog (WMC) for multiple star systems, and adopted by the International Astronomical Union (IAU).

-The system bore the traditional name Alshain derived from the Perso-Arabic term الشاهين, aš-šāhīn, meaning "the (peregrine) falcon", perhaps by folk etymology from the Persian šāhīn tarāzū (or possibly šāhīn tara zed; see Gamma Aquilae), the Persian name for the asterism α, β and γ Aquilae.
+The system bore the traditional name Alshain, derived from the Persian shāhīn-i tarazu "the scale beam", the Persian name for the asterism of α, β and γ Aquilae, itself a translation of the Arabic al-mizan "the balance".
+The name Tarazed for γ Aquilae is derived from the same Persian term.
 In 2016, the IAU organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
 The WGSN decided to attribute proper names to individual stars rather than entire multiple systems.
 It approved the name Alshain for the component Beta Aquilae A on 21 August 2016 and it is now so included in the List of IAU-approved Star Names.

 In the catalogue of stars in the Calendarium of Al Achsasi al Mouakket, this star was designated Unuk al Ghyrab (عنق ألغراب - únuq al-ghuraab), which was translated into Latin as Collum Corvi, meaning the crow's neck.

 In Chinese, 河鼓 (Hé Gŭ), meaning River Drum, refers to an asterism consisting of Beta Aquilae, Altair and Gamma Aquilae.
 Consequently, the Chinese name for Beta Aquilae itself is 河鼓一 (Hé Gŭ yī, the First Star of River Drum).

 Properties

 The primary, component A, is of magnitude 3.71 and spectral class G8IV.
 It has a very low level of surface magnetic activity and may be in a state similar to a Maunder minimum.
 The activity shows a cycle of 969±27 days.
 The star displays solar-like oscillations.
 Since 1943, the spectrum of this star has served as one of the stable anchor points by which other stars are classified.

 This is an aging subgiant star that has exhausted the supply of hydrogen at its core and is evolving into a giant.
-Its angular diameter has been precisely determined using interferometry at the Very Large Telescope and the CHARA array, the average of both measurements, combined with its estimated distance, result in a radius 3.096 times the radius of the Sun.
-It has a mass 24% greater than the Sun's, a luminosity 5.9 times that of the Sun, and an effective temperature of 5,060 K.
+Its angular diameter has been precisely determined using interferometry at the CHARA array, which combined with its estimated distance, result in a radius 3.123 times the radius of the Sun.
+It has a mass 24% greater than the Sun's, a luminosity 6.2 times that of the Sun, and an effective temperature of 5,163 K.

 The 12th magnitude secondary companion, designated component B, is a double-lined spectroscopic binary, which is at an angular separation of 13 arcseconds from the primary.
 It has a stellar classification of M2.5 V, matching a class M red dwarf.